scharlau/polar_bears_django_visuals/README.md

 # Visualising Polar Bear Data with Python and Django
 This is a demonstrator app focusing on different ways to use python and django to parse data for a web application using polar bear tracking data.
+Further down you'll also find details about deploying this to https://www.pythonanywhere.com/ as an option.

 We're building on the exercise done at https://github.com/scharlau/polar_bears_django which takes some open data on polar bear tracking in Alaska, USA, and puts it into a django based website.
 You don't need to have done that, but it might explain some context, if you're not sure what different parts do.
 The main goal of this exercise is to see how we use data from an app to generate charts, and map details.